 What is web hosting for?

-So you’ve developed an amazing-looking site, but what do you do with your code?
+Let’s say you’ve developed an amazing-looking site – what do you do with your code?
 Where does it go?
 That’s where web hosting comes in.
 Web hosting is the process by which files are stored online and then used to build and display a website that can be visited by web users.
 Every website in the world is hosted on a server, so it’s essentially a given in the world of websites, and a term worth getting accustomed to if you are shopping around for a potential website solution.

 Who uses web hosting?

+Anyone can use web hosting!
 The way in which a website is ‘put live’, web hosting is for anyone who wants to do just that.
-There are many types of web hosting that offer varied benefits so different people and organisations will use different hosting options based on their use case.
+There are many types of web hosting that offer varied benefits, so different people and organisations will use different hosting options based on their use case.

 How does web hosting work?